Please Read How You Can Help Keep the Encyclopedia Free

 More used a number of different genres for conveying his philosophical ideas.
 The most popular among these were his Philosophical Poems (1647) and his Divine Dialogues (1668).
 In Conjectura cabbalistica (1653), he presented core themes of his philosophy in the form of an exposition of occulted truths contained in the first book of Genesis.
 Subsequently he undertook a detailed study of the Jewish kabbalah which were published in Knorr von Rosenroth's Kabbala denudata (1679).
 These studies were based on the belief, then current, that kabbalistic writings contained, in symbolic form, original truths of philosophy, as well as of religion.
 Kabbalism therefore exemplified the compatibility of philosophy and faith.
 In addition to philosophy More published several studies of biblical prophecy (e.g. Apocalypsis apocalypseos, 1680, Paralipomena prophetica, 1685).
 In 1675, More prepared a Latin translation of his works, Opera omnia which ensured his philosophy reached a European audience as well as an English one.

 Much of The True Intellectual System amounts to an extended consensus gentium argument for the existence of a supreme deity.
 By demonstrating from ancient sources that most ancient philosophers were theists, Cudworth sought to argue that theism is compatible with philosophy.
-Among the non-theists, Cudworth identifies four schools of atheistic philosophy, each of which is a type of materialism - Hylozoic atheism which attributes life to matter, Hylopathian atheism, which attributes all to matter, Cosmo-plastic atheism which makes the world-soul the highest numen.
+Among the non-theists, Cudworth (1678, p.
+165) identifies four schools of atheistic philosophy, each of which is a type of materialism: Hylopathian atheism or materialism, ‘Atomical or Democritical’ atheism, Cosmo-plastic atheism (which makes the world-soul the highest numen), and Hylozoic atheism (which attributes life to matter).
 Each of these ancient brands of atheism has its latter-day manifestations in philosophers such as Hobbes (an example of a Hylopathian atheist) and Spinoza (a latter-day Hylozoist).

 The Platonist principle that mind precedes the world lies at the foundation of Cudworth's epistemology which is discussed in A Treatise of Eternal and Immutable Morality.
 This is the most fully developed theory of knowledge by any of the Cambridge Platonists, and the most extensive treatment of innatism by any seventeenth-century philosopher.
 For Cudworth, as for Plato, ideas and moral principles ‘are eternal and self-subsistent things’.
 The knowability of the world is explained in terms of the basic Platonic principles of archetype and ectype (form and copy).
 Cognition depends on the same principles, for just as the created world is a copy of the divine archetype, so also human minds contain the imprint of Divine wisdom and knowledge.
 The ideas in each individual mind are therefore the same in all minds.
 Since the human mind mirrors the mind of God, it is ready furnished with ideas and the ability to reason.
 Cognition therefore entails recollection and the ideas of things with which the mind thinks are therefore anticipations – Cudworth adopts the Stoic term prolepsis to denote them.
 But cognition is not a passive process.
 Rather it entails active participation of the mind.
 ‘Knowledge’, writes Cudworth, ‘is not a passion from anything without the mind, but an active exertion of the inward strength, vigour, and power of the mind, displaying itself from within’ (Cudworth, 1996, p.
 74).
 Although innate knowledge is the only true knowledge, Cudworth's epistemology does not reject sense knowledge.
 On the contrary, sensory input is essential for knowledge of the body and the external world.
 And the external world is, intrinsically, intelligible, since it bears the imprint of its creator in the order and relationship of its component parts.
 However, raw sense data is not, by itself, knowledge.
 But it requires mental processing in order to become knowledge.
 As Cudworth puts it, we cannot understand the book of nature unless we know how to read.